akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 69: Tuesday May 4, 2021

+**Pomodoros Completed**: 3

+**Today's Progress**: Spent far too long trying to figure out how Enumerable#inject works.

+**My Feelings**: I think tomorrow I need to move on and revisit that exercise.
+I just get some anxiety about returning to previous exercises, and how best to keep notes for my future self in that scenario.

 ### Day 68: Monday May 3, 2021

 **Pomodoros Completed**: 3